nfdi4plants/ARC-specification/ARC specification.md

 ### ARC Representation

-ARCs are a Git repositories, as defined and supported by the [Git C implementation](https://git-scm.org) (version XX or newer) with [Git-LFS extension](https://git-lfs.github.com) (version 2.12.0), or fully compatible implementations.
+ARCs are Git repositories, as defined and supported by the [Git C implementation](https://git-scm.org) (version XX or newer) with [Git-LFS extension](https://git-lfs.github.com) (version 2.12.0), or fully compatible implementations.

 ARC terminology implicitly borrows from Git and Git-LFS terminology.
 For example, an ARC commit is simply a Git commit, and the ARC history is the repository history.
 Furthermore, an ARC can contain multiple branches, etc.

 Tree objects (resp. directories) and blobs (i.e., files) of all branch heads in the repository MUST adhere to the [ARC schema](#arc-structure-and-contents-schema).
-ARCs allow all typical Git operations (e.g. clone, branch) etc.
+ARCs allow all typical Git operations (e.g. clone, branch).

-All representation suitable for Git-LFS repositories are also a valid representations of ARCs.
+All representation suitable for Git-LFS repositories are also valid representations of ARCs.
 This includes both bare repositories (without a checked out working copy) and non-bare repositories (i.e. a `.git` directory with one or more attached working copies).
 In particular, it is possible and intended to maintain ARCs on local user filesystems and via Git repository hosting services.
-No requirements are made of state and contents of working copies.
+No requirements are made for state and contents of working copies.

 Notes: